 The purpose must be time-limited.

 Purpose-bound means that the consent is given for a specific use of data processing.
-The time limit does not have to be specified in calendar days – it is sufficient to relate the processing to the duration of the employee's employment in the company.
-In this example, the time limit thus applies when the employee leaves the company.
+The time limit does not need to be stated in calendar days – it is sufficient to relate the processing, for example, to the duration of the employee's employment in the company.
+In this example, the time limit is reached when the employee leaves the company.

-By the way: According to the GDPR, one speaks of "processing personal data" in any case where data is documented.
+By the way: According to the GDPR, "processing of personal data" refers to any case in which data is written down.
 This applies to the file folder just as much as to the digital file – whether offline or online.
-Any information that makes a person identifiable is considered personal data.
-More about this at: www.dsgvo-gesetz.de
+Personal data is considered to be any detail that makes an individual identifiable.
+More on this at: www.dsgvo-gesetz.de

-Thinking about data protection from the very beginning means specifically:
+Considering data protection from the outset means specifically:

 Contact the internal data protection officer as soon as the topic of e-learning arises in the company.

-Obtain a consent form from the participants as soon as they register on the e-learning platform.
+Obtain consent from the participants as soon as they register on the e-learning platform.

 Tip 2: Pay attention to transparency

 Even with a consent form, the data protection officer advises making every processing of data as open and transparent as possible.
-This means: Inform your training participants when and how every piece of information is stored.
-For example, if 2,000 participants are working on a platform in e-learning and every comment can be viewed by all participants, inform the participants about this, for instance, with info text on the platform itself or detailed information in the intranet.
+This means: Inform your training participants when and how each piece of information is stored.
+For example, if 2,000 participants work on one platform in e-learning and every comment can be viewed by all participants – alert the participants to this, for example with an info text on the platform itself or detailed information in the intranet.

-By the way: If someone publishes their address on a (publicly accessible) website, they are making it public.
-However, if they leave their address in a protected area of the web, they have not made it publicly available.
-A barrier is present when you need to create an account to access a webpage.
-Therefore, personal data that appears on LinkedIn, in the intranet, or on an e-learning platform must not be shared or otherwise processed.
+By the way: Anyone who writes their own address on a (freely accessible) website is publishing it.
+However, if one leaves their address in a protected place on the web, they have not made it public.
+A barrier is present, for example, if you have to create an account to access a website.
+Thus, personal data displayed on platforms such as LinkedIn, the intranet, or an e-learning platform must not be shared or otherwise processed.

 Transparency in e-learning: Participants should always be clear about when and for what their data is stored and processed.